Subspace Methods for 3-Parameter Eigenvalue Problems: Numerical results

 The subspace iteration does not work well on this example.
 We could not find a combination of parameters to make it competitive with the Jacobi--Davidson method.
 The method computes some eigenpairs, but requires a lot of time and returns many eigenvalues far away from the target.

 It was not possible to compute the eigenvalues $(\lambda,\mu,\eta)$ with the minimal values of $|\eta|$ by Algorithm~\ref{alg:jd} and Algorithm~\ref{alg3}.
 The difficulty is that these eigenvalues are highly interior.
-If, instead, we aim for the eigenvalues closest to $(0,0,0)$, then the Jacobi--Davidson method performs well with the parameter values as in Example \ref{ex:stoss}, and by solving the correction equations approximately by employing 10 steps of GMRES with $A_i^{-1}$ as the preconditioner for the $i$th equation for $i = 1,2,3$.
-The method converges to 50 eigenvalues after 123 subspace updates in 107 seconds.
-All but one of the 50 eigenvalues closest to $(0,0,0)$ are among the converged eigenvalues and the remaining eigenvalue converged after a few more iterations.
+If, instead, we aim for the eigenvalues closest to $(0,0,0)$, then the Jacobi--Davidson method performs well with the parameter values indicated above but by solving the correction equations approximately, in particular by employing 10 steps of GMRES with $A_i^{-1}$ as the preconditioner for the $i$th equation for $i = 1,2,3$.
+The method converges to 50 eigenvalues after 119 subspace updates in 82 seconds.
+All but three of the 50 eigenvalues closest to $(0,0,0)$ are among the converged eigenvalues and the remaining eigenvalues converged after a few more iterations.
 This shows that the Jacobi--Davidson method is capable of locating the eigenvalues closest to a prescribed point, even if these eigenvalues are interior ones. } \end{example}